CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 {{%/notice%}}
 ### Upgrade Using the NetQ CLI

-After completing the {{<link url="#prepare-for-upgrade" text="preparation steps">}}, upgrading your NetQ On-premises, Cloud Appliances or VMs is simple using the NetQ CLI.
+After completing the preparation steps, upgrade your NetQ On-premises, Cloud Appliances, or VMs using the NetQ CLI.

 To upgrade your NetQ software: